dolliars/heyheather/_posts/2020-03-03-building-a-guitar.md

 in general, [it has been decided][wiki-A440] that the A above middle C, known as A4, has a frequency of 440Hz.
 For a sound to register as A4 it needs to oscillate 440 cycles per second.
-If we take our instrument and tighten the stings until a measuring tool tells us that it's vibrating at 440Hz, then we have our A. But then when you press down on the next fret and you get an A#.
+If we take our instrument and tighten the strings until a measuring tool tells us that it's vibrating at 440Hz, then we have our A. But then when you press down on the next fret and you get an A#.
 Why isn't it a B or a C?
 Or between an A and an A#?
 By pressing down on the fret, we are making the string shorter.
 It's not obvious to me how this makes it vibrate